WEFG-LD

-WEFG-LD, virtual channel 7 (UHF digital channel 21), is a low-powered TV Scout-affiliated television station licensed to Philadelphia, Pennsylvania, United States.
-The station is owned by the Philadelphia Television Network since November 10, 1999.
-The station suspended analog operations on June 16, 2010.
+WEFG-LD (channel 7) is a low-power television station in Philadelphia, Pennsylvania, United States.
+The station has been owned by the Philadelphia Television Network since November 10, 1999.

 History

-Introduction
+Early years

-Channel 7 first appeared in 1991 as W07CB, the first Philadelphia-licensed VHF television station since May 1948.
+Channel 7 first appeared in December 1991 as W07CB ("WOCB"), the first Philadelphia-licensed VHF television station since May 1948.

 In 1992, W07CB, not affiliated with a major network, aired reruns and old B-movies.
-Former affiliations included Channel America and FamilyNet.
+Affiliations included the Canadian music video channel MuchMusic, Channel America, and FamilyNet.
 General Manager and part-owner Ron Joseph telecast reruns of his 1970s-era disco dance shows.
 The station achieved some degree of success under Joseph's stewardship.
 However, a dispute between the four owners of the station resulted in the decreased influence of Joseph over station affairs.